The Nicest Things Artists Have Done For Me : [Special Thanks]

 1. Many of my students stick with me until graduation.
 Some have gone on to college for careers such as Art Teacher, Dentist, Nurse, and Special Education.
 A few have chosen music as their specialty.

 2. I was a trained Hospice Volunteer with Hospice of the Western Reserve.
 I sang with patients, sat with them, helped with laundry, or provided respite for family from February 2013 to May 2015.
-Since I went back to school, I stopped volunteering with them.
-I may be back there or somewhere else, later!
+Then, I went back to school and stopped volunteering with them.
+I may be back there or somewhere else at some point.

 3. I performed with voice/clarinet and coordinated my clarinet and voice students to perform a few times per year at a hospital for their Alzheimer's patients.